7Block Labs

 • L2 trust models:

-• OP Stack permissionless fault proofs are live on OP Mainnet (Stage 1).
-We incorporate withdrawal path changes and guardian override procedures in your runbooks. (optimism.io)
+• OP Stack’s permissionless fault proofs are now up and running on OP Mainnet (Stage 1).
+We’re incorporating changes to withdrawal paths and guardian override procedures into your runbooks. (optimism.io)

 • Stylus for compute‑heavy tasks: